AdobeDocs/commerce-admin.en/help/stores-purchase/currency-update.md

 1. To verify that the rates are imported on schedule, check the _Currency Rates_ list.

-1. Wait for the duration of the frequency setting established for the schedule and check the rates again.
+1. Wait for the time period of the frequency setting established for the schedule and check the rates again.